Philip Sessarego: Jihad! (2000)

-In 1999, with the assistance of ghost writer Adrian Weale, Sessarego (using the pen name "Tom Carew") wrote an account of his military experiences in the Soviet–Afghan War entitled Jihad! – The Secret War in Afghanistan, which was published in 2000, stating erroneously in its text that he had been in that theatre of operations as a trooper in the SAS.
+In 1999, with the assistance of ghost writer Adrian Weale, Sessarego (using the pen name "Tom Carew") wrote an account of his military experiences in the Soviet–Afghan War in which Britain had become covertly involved in; helping to support the Mujahideen.
+The book entitled Jihad! – The Secret War in Afghanistan, which was published in 2000, stating erroneously in its text that he had been in that theatre of operations as a trooper in the SAS.
 The book sold reasonably well, being serialized in The Sunday Times, with print-runs in several European countries, as well as Australia.
 A paperback edition was published in 2001.

 The September 11 attacks in the United States, perpetrated by Islamist terrorists, created an immense demand for information on the nature and motivation of the attackers, which transferred into a surge in sales of Jihad! in excess of 50,000 copies, making it a best-seller with its author an in-demand figure in the British media for expert comment on Jihadism.

 Journalists interviewing him regularly referred to his SAS trooper background in line with the book's text, which Sessarego played along with, until being exposed by BBC reporter George Eykyn, after the BBC had been contacted by a former member of the SAS, notifying it that Sessarego's claims in this regard were false.
 Sessarego was subsequently lured to the BBC in November 2001 on the pretence of an interview about Afghanistan, where on arrival he was aggressively evidentially confronted mid-interview by Eykyn accusing him of being an imposter, who had invented a non-existent career with the SAS.
 Breaking off the interview, Sessarego walked out of BBC Television Centre closely pursued to the entrance gate by Eykyn haranguing him with a television camera team in tow.

 After the film of the confrontation was broadcast by the BBC's evening Newsnight show, Sessarego was generally ridiculed in the British media for being a "fantasist", calling into doubt not just his claims to have been a trooper in the SAS but the whole content of Jihad!.
 His publisher attempted to defend the book's validity by offering to remove a small part of its text that contained the erroneous claims regarding the Regiment.
 Weale, the book's ghostwriter, defending its content by ripping out one page of its text during an interview with the BBC, as an illustration of how little space had been taken up with the claims regarding the SAS.
 However, these efforts were not sufficient in stemming the media's condemnation, and the book was subsequently withdrawn from further sale.
 Sessarego withdrew from the media spotlight, his publishing/media career at an end.